 How do I make sure my payment has been received at the KPC?

 When a payment is received at the KPC, it is recorded on your payment history as quickly as possible.
 There are two ways to review your payment history:

 - Click the Payment Records link at the left side of this screen and go to the payment record you need.

 - Call us.
-Click here for details.
+See the contact page for information.

 Now and then a payment you expect to see may be delayed – common reasons include: